socotra/liquid-playground/README.md

 - finish all commits, merge `feature -> develop -> master`
 - run one of the npm scripts:
   `version:major`, `version:minor`, or `version:patch`.
   Requires clean git working directory.
 This will run `npm version` which will bump the version, commit and tag, push the commits and tags, build, and deploy.
-- In addition, `npm run deploy` to `<s3>/liquid-playground/v<versionNumber>` (use the `deployPath` property in `vue.config.js`)
+- In addition, set `deployPath` property in `vue.config.js` to `liquid-playground/v<versionNumber>` and then `npm run deploy` to
+  additionally deploy this version permanently.
-- head to GitHub > releases and add/edit the release associated with the version tag, paste in the new release section from `CHANGELOG.md`
+- Head to GitHub > releases and add/edit the release associated with the version tag, paste in two things from `CHANGELOG.md`:
+  - the new release section from
+  - the link at the bottom
+- Test the links in the release message

 ### Helpful Reference